Spectra of random regular hypergraphs: Expansion and mixing properties of regular hypergraphs

-The non-backtracking walk on hypergraphs is defined in \cite{storm2006zeta} as a generalization of non-backtracking walk on graphs.
+The non-backtracking walk on a hypergraph is defined in \cite{storm2006zeta}, as a generalization of non-backtracking walk on a graph.
 Recall a walk of length $l$ in a hypergraph is a sequence such that $v_i\not=v_{i+1}$ and $\{v_i,v_{i+1}\}\subset e_{i+1}$ for all $0\leq i\leq l-1$.
 We say $w$ is a \textit{non-backtracking walk} if $e_i\not=e_{i+1}$ for $1\leq i\leq l-1$.
 Define a \textit{non-backtracking random walk} of length $l$ on $H$ from some given vertex $v_0\in V$, to be a uniformly chosen member of the set of non-backtracking walks of length $l$ starting at $v_0$.
 Let be the set of oriented hyperedges of a $k$-uniform hypergraph $H$.
 Similar to case for regular graphs in \cite{alon2007non}, we can also consider the non-backtracking random walk on $H$ starting from an initial vertex $v_0$ as a Markov chain $\{X_t\}_{t\geq 0}$ with a state space $\vec{E}(H)$ in the following way.
 The distribution of the initial state is given by for any $e\in E(H)$.
 The transition probability is given by

 Notice that if $H$ is a $(d,k)$-regular hypergraph with $(d,k)=(2,2)$, then $H$ is a 2-regular graph, which is a disjoint union of cycles.
 The non-backtracking random walk on $H$ is periodic and does not converge to a stationary distribution.
 Given a $(d,k)$-regular hypergraph $H=(V,E)$ with $(d,k)\not=(2,2)$, let $\tilde{P}_{i,j}^{(l)}$ be the transition probability that a non-backtracking random walk of length $l$ on $H$ starts at $i$ and ends at $j$.
 Define